nickmackowski/swiftSUITE/README.md

 | swiftMAIL | `swiftMAIL` | IMAP/SMTP email client |
 | swiftCT | `swiftCT` | Terminal Launcher for swiftCORE |

-`swiftADMIN` is a companion tool — a Python toolkit (not a compiled Swift binary) for building, ttyd management, and factory reset.
+`swiftADMIN` is a companion tool — a Python toolkit (not a compiled Swift binary) for building, ttyd management, and factory reset. `swiftCT` is a ninth companion tool — a native macOS terminal launcher for swiftCORE, no browser required.
+See their own sections further down.

 ---